What is freelance writing?

 But until that day arrives, you’ll need to slog it out with the rest of us.

-There are many techniques for getting freelance writing gigs, many of which can be found here.
+There are many techniques for landing a freelance writing job, many of which can be found here.

 But in general, the various methods for getting freelance writing work fall into 3 categories: